-John Pinto is the Managing Director in charge of the Washington, D.C. office of RRS where he provides consulting and support to all segments of the financial services industry, including major broker-dealers across the country.
+John Pinto is a Managing Director of Renaissance Regulatory Services, based in the Washington, DC area, where he provides regulatory and compliance consulting and support to all segments of the financial services industry, including major broker-dealers across the country.
 During his almost 30-year career as a regulator with the National Association of Securities Dealers (NASD), the predecessor to FINRA, Mr. Pinto rose from entry level examiner to become the top-level executive in charge of all NASD examination and enforcement functions.

 In addition to numerous publications within the NASD, he has written for external publications; notably, The NASD’s Enforcement Agenda in the Northwestern University Law Review, Spring, 1991; Trading and Market Making Surveillance Program for the NASDAQ Stock Market for the Journal of Financial Regulation and Compliance, Henry Stewart Publications, London, England, 1996; and a chapter on NASD regulatory and enforcement programs in The NASDAQ Stock Market Handbook.